vatpac-technology/sops/docs/worldflight/Terminal Areas/brisbane.md

 - Aircraft that **cannot** accept the RNP X Approach, will be cleared **LUVNA** DCT **SABKO** for the **ILS** Approach.

 ## Sector Distribution
-In order to balance workload effectively, it is recommended to distribute responsibility for the Brisbane TCU sectors accordingly:
+In order to balance workload effectively, it is recommended to distribute responsibility for the Brisbane TCU sectors accordingly (BAC not included):

 ### Two Controllers Online